CSLewin/NeonSunset/NEON SUNET.md

 You can't start the game with a stat higher than 10 or lower than the stat's free starting points.
 While severe physical or mental trauma can reduce your stats during gameplay, it is not possible to increase your stats beyond their initial values without the use of cyberware.
 Make sure you're happy with your stats before gameplay begins.

-If you'd like some guidelines for how to assign your stat points, consider putting 7 points in two stats, 5 points in two stats, and 3 points in two stats.
+If you'd like to quickly assign your stat points, consider putting 7 points in two stats, 5 points in two stats, and 3 points in two stats.
 If you want to be dangerous in combat, make your highest stats either Might (for hand-to-hand combat) or Grace (for ranged combat), and Grit (to survive more trauma).
 If you want to be great at social interactions, make your highest stats Charm and either Lore or Luck.
 If you want to be great at working with technology, make your highest stats Lore and either Grace or Luck.

+### Secondary Stats

+Secondary Stats are derived from your basic stats (Might, Grace, etc.).
+You can't spend points on increasing your secondary stats, but anything that changes your basic stats affects your secondary stats.
+Secondary stats include:

+#### Speed

+Speed indicates how quickly you can move on foot at a brisk jog.
+Your Speed is equal to 30 feet per round

 ### Exotic Entities